Close

 Step 1: Determine Your Visa Category

 Identify the appropriate visa type based on your travel purpose and intended duration.
-Tourist visas (C-3) suit short-term visits, while business visas (C-4) cover commercial activities.
+Tourist visas (C-3) suit short-term visits up to 90 days, while business visas (C-4) cover commercial activities.
 Students require D-2 visas, and workers need specific employment-based categories.

 Step 2: Document Collection and Preparation